LeonSD09/Python-Documentation/BokehOutline.md

 - ...who want to create visualizations that can be integrated into a web-based application

 ## How will it benefit them?
+Using a plotting library like Bokeh opens up a host of new data visualization possibilities.
+While it touts its capabilities around interactivity, it is a powerful tool in creating easily customizable and aesthetically pleasing data visualizations.
+By being based in Javascript and HTML, the resulting visualizations can easily be implemented anywhere from Jupyter Notebooks to web applications.
+With that said, it is equally useful if you just need a professional-looking visualization for a presentation or report.

 ## What will they be able to do at the end of the article?
 - Feel comfortable using the Bokeh library to go from data to visualization